 Select a torrent client: We prefer qBittorrent, µTorrent, or BitTorrent.

-Your computer won’t recognize torrent files by default.
-Before you can start torrenting, you’ll need to choose a reliable client.
+Your computer cannot use torrent files on its own.
+Before you can start torrenting, you need to choose a reliable client.

 We recommend qBittorrent, but there are dozens to choose from.
 Other popular clients include µTorrent, BitTorrent, and Vuze.
 Be sure to download your chosen client from its official website, as other sites may contain adware.